-TDS Ultra is the controller and responsible for our Sites and for your personal data (collectively referred to as “TDS Ultra”, “we”, “us” or “our” in this Policy).
+TDS Ultra Limited (Company Number 10219630) is the controller and responsible for our Sites and is responsible for your personal data (collectively referred to as “TDS Ultra”, “we”, “us” or “our” in this Policy).

 We have appointed a Data Privacy Manager who is responsible for overseeing questions in relation to this Policy.
 If you have any questions about this Policy, including any requests to exercise your legal rights, please contact the Data Privacy Manager using the details set out below.